citrineos/citrineos.github.io/docs/faqs.md

 based on the protocol sent as part of the websocket connection.
 ///

-/// details | APIs?
+/// details | What APIs are available?
     type: info
     open: true

-CitrineOS uses REST API to support communications with the Charging Station and GraphQL to support database operations.
+CitrineOS uses REST API to support communications with charging stations and GraphQL to support database operations.
 For more information about the Core REST API, [click here](/apis/core-api).

 ///